ryandotclair/practical-ai/asa-e.md

 ```
 > Note: If it mentions it's already installed, you can ensure you're on the latest version with the command `az extension update -n spring`

-Accept the legal terms and privacy statements for the Enterprise tier.
+Accept the legal terms for the Enterprise tier.

 ```bash
 az provider register --namespace Microsoft.SaaS